yamass/redg-documentation/docs/features/data_extractor.md

 ### Obtain the TableModels

 There are multiple ways of obtaining the `TableModel`s for your database schema.
-RedG writes a serializes table model into every generated entity class code.
+RedG writes a serialized table model into every generated entity class code.

 These can be accessed at runtime via the static `getTableModel()` method.
 If the generated classes are either not yet compiled or compiled but not loaded